-- (g) Receive internal and external audit and compliance reports and ensure that senior management is taking necessary corrective actions in a timely manner to address any control weaknesses, non-compliance with policies, laws and regulations, and other problems identified by auditors, the head of compliance and other control functions; - (h) Assess once a year the extent to which the licensee is managing its compliance risk effectively; - (i) Ensure that the agenda for their meetings includes compliance and internal audit issues at least every quarter; - (j) Recommend the appointment and dismissal of the heads of internal audit and compliance functions.
-The licensee must also discuss the reasons for their dismissal with the CBB. - (k) Make a determination, at least once a year, of the external auditor's independence; - (l) Review and supervise the implementation and enforcement of the licensee's code of conduct, unless such mandate is delegated to another committee such as the Governance Committee; and - (m) Ensure that senior management establishes and maintains an adequate and effective internal control systems, procedures and processes for the business of the licensee. - HC-3.4.7 In case the licensee has a different board committee overseeing and monitoring compliance issues, then all of the above compliance-related requirements in Paragraph HC-3.4.6 can be handled by such committee instead.
+- (g) Assess once a year the extent to which the licensee is managing its compliance risk effectively; - (h) Ensure that the agenda for their meetings includes compliance and internal audit issues at least every quarter; - (i) Recommend the appointment and dismissal of the heads of internal audit and compliance functions.
+The licensee must also discuss the reasons for their dismissal with the CBB. - (j) Make a determination, at least once a year, of the external auditor's independence; - (k) Review and supervise the implementation and enforcement of the licensee's code of conduct, unless such mandate is delegated to another committee such as the Governance Committee; and - (l) Ensure that senior management establishes and maintains an adequate and effective internal control systems, procedures and processes for the business of the licensee. - HC-3.4.7 In case the licensee has a different board committee overseeing and monitoring compliance issues, then all of the above compliance-related requirements in Paragraph HC-3.4.6 can be handled by such committee instead.